 - positive and negative effects of train law

-- Negative of train law
+- train law Philippines expected negative effects

-- positive effect of train law
+- conflicting philosophies of negative law

-- positive of train law
+- positive impact of train law